camray/camray.github.io/README.md

-I'm sorry you had to see that :do_not_litter:
+I'm sorry you had to see that :shipit:
 ======